andreyomatveev/smirnov-words/README.md

 # SmirnovWordsModule.hs #

-A Haskell `SmirnovWordsModule.hs` module exporting four functions for calculating the numbers of Smirnov words over three-letter and four-letter alphabets in the theoretical framework of the breakthrough article
+A Haskell `SmirnovWordsModule.hs` module exporting six functions for calculating the numbers of Smirnov words over three-letter and four-letter alphabets in the theoretical framework of the breakthrough article
 [H. Prodinger, Ternary Smirnov words and generating functions](http://math.colgate.edu/~integers/vol18.html), Integers, 2018, 18,